netfab/GLogiK/README.md

 The GLogiKd daemon starts as root and drops its privileges.
 See following configure options :
  * --with-glogikd-user : defaults to glogikd
- * --with-glogikd-group : defaults to usb
+ * --with-glogikd-group : defaults to glogikd

 For desktop users, see also :
  * --with-glogiks-group : defaults to glogiks